 - Animal Crossing revolves entirely around Vendor Trash.
 You grow it on trees, you fish it out of the river, you pick it up off the beach, you catch it in your net, you dig a fossil out of the ground and have a paleontologist clean it up, and then you sell it all to the raccoon.
-Or the pink alpaca.
+Or in New Leaf, the pink alpaca.

 - Elite and games like it (Pirates, X, Escape Velocity, etc...) have this as the basis of the merchant and pirate occupations.
 Buy low, sell high.
 Typically, of all goods the only one you can use is fuel, if it isn't sold separately from normal goods, and there are contraband goods which are game-influencing in that being caught with it may get you fined or fired upon.
 The rest differs only in prices and places where prices are high/low.

 - In Frontier versions of Elite it's the same, except there are a few more exclusions (game-relevant goods): two sorts of fuel on the list and useable Chaff, plus Rubbish (what normal goods may become if the ship is hit) and Radioactives (byproduct of military drives) that usually have a negative price (you can jettison them instead, but may get punished for littering in space).

 - Any Space Sims like Freelancer will have vendor trash in the form of commodities such as food, fuel, light weapons and even oxygen and water.
 It's only good for freighter builds, since for everyone else it is a bloody waste of time to loot a tradeship.